 Whether you make Patreon anime or abstract illustrations, there's an audience out there.
 If you point them in the right direction, your fans will support you more than you could ever imagine.
 So take a risk and put yourself out there to build an incredible community that will back your dreams.

 Who knows, maybe with the help of Patreon or other online avenues, you'll be able to make a living doing what you love.
 Now that you know how to use Patreon as an artist, it's time to get started.
 So how will you put yourself out there today?

 If you're an artist starting out online, you can find more helpful articles and social media graphics from Envato Tuts+ below.
 Have any experience with Patreon?
-Let us know how you like it in the comments below.
+Let us know how you like it on the forum.